 So what?
 Just because you’re not achieving what you want doesn’t mean that you’re not accomplishing anything.
 Facebook may still have some value.

-If you see benefit, don’t throw in the towel just yet.
+If you see the benefit, don’t throw in the towel just yet.

-One of the most dangerous things that people do in online marketing is to quit something after only a few months of effort.
+One of the most dangerous things that people do in online marketing is quitting something after only a few months of effort.